Taxation of international executives

 There are no special tax concessions for expatriates.
 However, assuming the foreign national is not a South African tax resident, non-South African-sourced employment income, investment income and capital gains (excluding gains derived from the disposal of immovable property held in South Africa) will not be subject to tax.

 To the extent that a non-resident individual renders services outside of South Africa, the remuneration attributable to the time worked abroad would not be taxable in South Africa, as it would not be sourced in South Africa.
 This apportionment will usually be done on the basis of days spent working inside and outside South Africa.
-It is
+It is however our recommendation that the requirement for the individual to render services abroad be detailed in a contract of employment – if subject to Audit, SARS will ask for the contract and expect to see this specifically stated in the contract.

 Non-residents are taxable on South African-sourced investment income and on capital gains derived in respect of immovable property held in South Africa.
 South African residents are generally fully taxable on worldwide income and capital gains.